Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Galaxy Formation and Cosmology

 \subsubsection{Halo assembly effects}

-The clustering of dark matter halos strongly depends on the halo mass, though numerical simulations have revealed dependence on other halo properties, including the formation history, the internal substructure and the spin of a halo, a higher-order effect referred to as the halo assembly bias.
+The clustering of dark-matter halos strongly depends on the halo mass, though numerical simulations have revealed dependence on other halo properties, including the formation history, the internal substructure and the spin of a halo, a higher-order effect referred to as the halo assembly bias.

 Many observational efforts have been made to detect the assembly bias.
-For instance, Miyatake et al. \cite{miyatake2016PhRvL} claimed the detection of assembly bias based on RedMaPPer clusters by performing weak gravitational lensing and projected clustering analysis.
-However, this result is recognized by Zu et al \cite{zu2017MNRAS} as an artifact due to projection effects of the RedMaPPer cluster members, and therefore the secondary bias is even higher than the Lambda cold dark matter (LCDM) prediction.
-They further predict that a 10-fold larger number of clusters with deep imaging will concretely improve the detection.
-WFST will increase this number up to about 40,200, or 4.6 times larger than the sample size of Miyatake et al. (2016), spanning the same richness range but a broader redshift range ($0.1<z<0.8$).
-Combining WFST cluster sample with that of LSST is expected to suppress the uncertainty to less than 10\%, at a level comparable to the predicted LCDM assembly bias.
-A recent work divided 630 massive clusters into early- and late-formed clusters using the ELUCID simulation \cite{wang2014ApJ}, and concluded that a 4-$\sigma$ difference in clustering is detected, suggestive of an real detection of assembly bias.
+For example,iyatake et al. \cite{miyatake2016PhRvL} claimed the detection of assembly bias based on RedMaPPer clusters by performing weak gravitational lensing and projected clustering analysis.
+However, this result is recognized by Zu et al. \cite{zu2017MNRAS} as an artifact due to projection effects of the RedMaPPer cluster members, and therefore the secondary bias is even higher than the Lambda cold dark matter (LCDM) prediction.
+They further predict that a 10-fold larger number of clusters with deep imaging will concretely improve detection.
+WFST will increase this number to about 40,200, or 4.6 times larger than the sample size of Miyatake et al. (2016), spanning the same richness range but a broader redshift range ($0.1<z<0.8$).
+Combining the WFST cluster sample with that of LSST is expected to suppress the uncertainty to less than 10\%, at a level comparable to the predicted LCDM assembly bias.
+A recent work divided 630 massive clusters into early and late formed clusters using the ELUCID simulation \cite{wang2014ApJ}, and concluded that a 4-$\sigma$ difference in clustering is detected, suggesting a real detection of assembly bias.